Sucerquia/ASE-PLUMED_tutorial/MTD.md

 variables second and third central moment.
 Orange stars represent the location of the local minima isomers of the LJ cluster in this space.

-Note that theere is bias added around all the states, that means that the system jumped from one state to the others and gave a complete reconstruction of the free energy surface.
+Note that there is bias added over all the states, that means that the system jumped from one state to another and gave a complete reconstruction of the free energy surface.

 ##### [&larr; Unbiased simulation and Postprocessing](MD.md)